b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 - 📚 Lots of daily pull-requests
 - ⚡ Very fast code reviews... <span class="fragment">maybe too fast</span>
 ---
+- i was technical manager on this project
+- so anything not working technically was my fault :D
 - code reviews were not very efficient